Note on Nikan

 it and read it out as nikan.
 How would that come to be?

-Still thinking of this same approach, I relate nikan to a series of other words I have seen in
+Still thinking of this same approach, I explore nikan a series of other words I have seen in

-Jurchen over the years, all starting with ni- and all relating in some way to the trade in goods with China.
+Jurchen over the years, all starting with ni- and all relating in some way to the trade in goods, or contact, with China.
 They all were formed basically by putting ni- in

 front of a loan word from Chinese, and by the seventeenth century a few had acquired an ending that got phoneticized in Manchu as -ke or -he.
 The post-positioned